 How does it work?

-IUDs are inserted in a woman’s uterus by a health care provider to protect against pregnancy.
-All IUDs affect the way sperm move to prevent the sperm from joining with an egg and fertilizing it.
+IUDs are inserted in the uterus by a health care provider to prevent pregnancy.
+All IUDs affect the way sperm move to prevent the sperm from fertilizing an egg.
 IUDs also change the lining of the uterus, which is thought to prevent a fertilized egg from attaching to the wall of the uterus.

-The progestin hormone in the Mirena and Skyla IUD prevents pregnancy by keeping a woman’s ovaries from releasing eggs (ovulation).
+The progestin hormone in the Mirena and Skyla IUD prevents pregnancy by keeping ovaries from releasing eggs (ovulation).
 If there are no eggs for the sperm to fertilize, then pregnancy cannot happen.
-Progestin also thickens a woman’s cervical mucus to help block sperm from entering the uterus and joining an egg.
+Progestin also thickens cervical mucus to help block sperm from entering the uterus and joining an egg.

 How effective is it?